thomasra2001/thomasra2001.github.io/index.md

 ## About My Mentor

-Ali Ghanbari, Ph.D.
-Assistant Professor of Computer Science
+Dr. Ali Ghanbari.
+Assistant Professor of Computer Science at the Department of Computer Science and Software Engineering at Auburn University.
+Link to his homepage: https://ali-ghanbari.github.io/

 ## About My Project